Table of Contents

 In Matthew 7:13-14, Jesus invites His followers to accept His principles as the working principle for their lives, and teaches them the way to begin, and where to begin.
 He states that He is the “door” (John 10:7, 9) and the “way” (John 14:6).
 And He adds that he who would enter into the kingdom of heaven, who would “have life” and “have it more abundantly,” must enter by Him for there is no other way (John 10:7–10).

-Why Is the Way That Leads to Life Difficult?
+The Way That Leads to Life

 When a believer accepts the Lord, Satan rages a war against him to win him back to his camp.
 This war comes in the form of difficulties, persecution, and trials.
 Some of these trials will even come from family members and friends.
 At one time, many of Jesus’ followers left Him, and from that time on, He stood more and more in the shadow of the cross (John 6:66).